AlbinHorlaville/open-world-lego/OpenWorldLego/specification/LDrawToGodot.md

 # Strategies to import assets into the Godot project

 ## Strategy 1
 In the web, there is already 3D Lego construction.
-They arn't in the great format for Godot (usually LDR files), so you can use Blender to convert them in gltf.<br>
+They are not in the great format for Godot (usually LDR files), so you can use Blender to convert them in gltf.<br>
 At first we wanted to use this strategy, but we didn't find the 3D Lego construction we need.

 ## Strategy 2
 Create the wanted construction with a software called **LeoCad**.
-The exported file is DAE COLLADA, so there is no need to convert it.
+The exported files are DAE COLLADA, so there is no need to convert it.
 You can directly import it into the Godot Project.<br>
 It's the strategy we mainly used.